Apple issues iOS 14.8 with urgent update to close spyware flaw

 The fix, earlier reported by The New York Times, stems from research done by The Citizen Lab, a public interest cybersecurity group that found a Saudi activist's phone had been infected with Pegasus, NSO Group's best-known product.
 According to Citizen Lab, the zero-day zero-click exploit against iMessage, which it nicknamed ForcedEntry, targets Apple's image rendering library and was effective against the company's iPhones, laptops and Apple Watches.

-See also: Check if your iPhone, iPad is infected with Pegasus spyware with this free tool
+Read more: Check if your iPhone is infected with Pegasus spyware with this free tool

 Citizen Lab, which is based at the University of Toronto, says it determined NSO used the vulnerability to remotely infect devices with its Pegasus spyware, adding that it believes that the exploit has been in use since at least February.
 It urged all Apple users to immediately update their operating systems.